ropensci/qualR/README.md

 The goal of qualR is to facilitate the download of air pollutants and meteorological information from [CETESB QUALAR system](https://qualar.cetesb.sp.gov.br/qualar/home.do).
-This information is often used for air quality model evaluation and air pollution data analysis in Sao Paulo State, which are usually perform in R.
+This information is often used for air quality model evaluation and for air pollution data analysis in Sao Paulo State, which are usually perform in R.

 ## Installation